billmcchesney1/location-intelligence-places-reference-application/README.md

 ## Overview <a name="overview"></a>
-This project showcases the use case of retrieving places and its data using the [Places API v2](https://developer.mastercard.com/documentation/places/2).
-This application illustrates connecting to the Places API using Mastercard's OAuth library.
-You will need a _consumer key_, _.p12 files_, and your _keystore alias and password_.
-This application is the output of a tutorial from places V2.
+This project showcases retrieving places, merchant category codes, and merchant industry codes using the [Places API](https://developer.mastercard.com/places-v2/documentation/).
+This application illustrates connecting to the Places API using Mastercard's OAuth library, and an OpenAPI generated client.

+An optional dependency is a [Google Maps Key](https://developers.google.com/maps/gmp-get-started).
+If you don't add a Google API key, you'll see an alert when the page loads and "For Development" over the map.
+This is normal and allows you to see the program without a key in development mode.

+When you get to the part about adding APIs, you will need to add the following APIs:

+- Maps JavaScript API

+See pricing [here](https://developers.google.com/maps/documentation/javascript/usage-and-billing).
+At the time of writing users are offered a $200 credit each month and the API costs $7 / 1000 Requests.

 ### Compatibility <a name="compatibility"></a>
  * [Java 8](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) or later